-The 2019 fellowship will open for applications later in 2018.
-Interviews are held in December.
+The 2019 fellowship will open for applications in late 2018.
+Interviews will be held in the second week of February 2019.

 About the Fellowship